Invariant measures concentrated on countable structures: Applications and further observations

 and because $\mu_T$ is an invariant measure, we have

 Since $g(A) \cap g\bigl(\widetilde{\cM}\bigr) = g\bigl(A \cap \widetilde{\cM}\bigr)$, we have $ \mu_{\cM}(g(A)) = \mu_{\cM}(A)$, as desired. \end{proof}

-One may ask, more specifically, given a Borel $L$-structure $\PP$ and a continuous nondegenerate probability measure $m$, the minimum number of isomorphism classes on which $\mu_{(\PP,m)}$ is concentrated.
-When $\PP$ strongly witnesses a theory $T$ of $\Lwow(L)$ that is a pithy $\Pi_2$ expansion of a Scott sentence of a countable structure, then there is just one isomorphism class by design.
-However, if $\PP$ strongly witnesses a pithy $\Pi_2$ theory $T$ of $\Lwow(L)$ that has more than one countable infinite model, then the situation is more complicated.
-In this case, still $\PP \models T$ by Lemma~\ref{SubmodelsSatisfyingT}, but the induced invariant measure might be concentrated on multiple nonisomorphic models of $T$ but not on any single one.
+One may ask, more specifically, given a samplable Borel $L$-structure $\PP$ and a continuous nondegenerate probability measure $m$ on $\Reals$, the minimum number of isomorphism classes on whose union the measure $\mu_{(\PP,m)}$ is concentrated.
+When $\PP$ strongly witnesses a theory $T$ of $\Lwow(L)$ having just one countable infinite model up to isomorphism, then there is just one isomorphism class by design.
+However, if $\PP$ strongly witnesses a pithy $\Pi_2$ theory $T$ of $\Lwow(L)$ that has nonisomorphic countable infinite models, then the situation is more complicated.
+In this case, still $\PP \models T$ by Lemma~\ref{SubmodelsSatisfyingT}, but the induced invariant measure might be concentrated on a union of multiple isomorphism classes of models of $T$, but not on any single such class.

-In fact, for a finite relational language $L$, this is not possible if there is a countable collection of isomorphism classes on which the measure is concentrated, as we state in the next corollary.
-This follows from a straightforward generalization of the characterization \cite[Proposition~3.3]{MR637937} of the ergodic invariant measures on graphs as those induced by sampling from a single graphon, rather than a mixture of such.
-(See also \cite[Lemma~7.35]{MR2161313} for a presentation of this result for hypergraphs, \cite[Corollary~5.4]{MR2463439} and \cite[Proposition~3.6]{JGT:JGT20611} for this result in the context of graph limits, and \cite[\S3.8]{MR2426176} for generalizations of these settings to countable relational languages.)
-Since any invariant measure on graphs that is concentrated on countably many isomorphism classes, but not on a single one, is non-ergodic, the corollary follows.
+However, as we state in Corollary~\ref{ergodic-cor}, this is not possible if the measure is concentrated on a \emph{countable} union of isomorphism classes.
+By countable additivity, any invariant measure on $\Model$ that is concentrated on a union of countably many isomorphism classes, but not on a single class, must be non-ergodic.
+But every measure of the form $\mu_{(\PP,m)}$ is ergodic, as we now explain.

+The ergodic invariant measures on graphs are precisely those induced by sampling from a single graphon, rather than a mixture of such (see \cite[Corollary~5.4]{MR2463439} and \cite[Proposition~3.6]{JGT:JGT20611}).
+Aldous had earlier characterized the ergodic invariant measures on hypergraphs in a similar way (see \cite[Proposition~3.3]{MR637937} or \cite[Lemma~7.35]{MR2161313}).
+This characterization has a generalization to countable infinite languages, e.g., via the setting of Kallenberg's extension of the Aldous--Hoover theorem (\cite[Lemma~7.22]{MR2161313} and \cite[Lemma~7.28]{MR2161313}).
+In particular, it can be shown that measures of the form $\mu_{(\PP,m)}$ are ergodic, and so the following corollary holds.